AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-release-overview.md

 ---
 # Second Quarter 2024 release overview

 This page provides information about functionality that is included in the Second Quarter 2024 release.
-These enhancements are planned to become available in the Production environment throughout the quarter.
+These enhancements were made available in the Production environment for all customers with the 24.4 release on April 10 and 11, 2024.

 <!--The 24.1 release webinar was on January 11, 2024.
 You can [register for the webinar to view an on-demand recording here](https://webinars.on24.com/adobe_workfront/whatsnewin241?partnerref=releaseoverview).-->
 In lieu of a release webinar, we invite you to [register for Adobe Summit](https://summit.adobe.com/na/) to watch the following Workfront sessions: